Trigger Rules

 Cloud Native Build supports multiple event trigger methods, mainly including:

-- Git Operation Events: Code push, branch creation, PR operations, etc.
+| Git Operation Events | Code push, branch creation, PR operations, etc. |

-- Page Operation Events: Manual triggers, button clicks, AI function operations, etc.
+| Page Operation Events | Manual trigger, button clicks, AI feature operations, etc. |

-- API Request Events: Triggered via OPENAPI or built-in tasks
+| API Request Events | Triggered through OPENAPI or built-in tasks |

 main: # Trigger branch